JLChnToZ/VVMW/docs/docs/index.md

     * **Exception Handling**
         * **Total Retry Count**
         The maximum number of retry attempts when loading fails.
+        * **Fallback Retry Count**
+        Playback backend will auto-switch if the threshold is exceeded.
         * **Retry Delay**
         The interval time between retries when loading fails.
         * **Time Drift Detect Threshold**